-Query Postgres from Workers using a database connector · Cloudflare Workers docs
+Query Postgres from Workers using a database connector

 Overview

-In this tutorial you learn how to retrieve data in your Cloudflare Workers applications from a PostgreSQL database using Postgres database connector.
+In this tutorial, you will learn how to retrieve data in your Cloudflare Workers applications from a PostgreSQL database using Postgres database connector.

 For a quick start, you will use Docker to run a local instance of Postgres and PgBouncer, and to securely expose the stack to the Internet using Cloudflare Tunnel.